Czechoslovakia at the 1928 Summer Olympics: Fencing

 Seven fencers, six men and one woman, represented Czechoslovakia in 1928.
 It was the nation's 3rd appearance in the sport, in which Czechoslovakia had competed each time it participated in the Games.
 It was the first time Czechoslovakia had a female fencer, Jarmila Chalupová.
-Chalupová had the most individual success of any Czechoslovakian fencer in 1928, reaching the semifinals.
+Chalupová had the most individual success of any Czechoslovak fencer in 1928, reaching the semifinals.

 Gymnastics

 Bohumil Mořkovský, bronze medalist on Vault and 13th-place finisher in the Individual All-Around at the previous Olympics in Paris, died on July 16, 1928, less than a month before he could make a repeat Olympic appearance.
 8 gymnasts, all men, represented Czechoslovakia in 1928.
 It was the nation's 3rd appearance in the sport as well as the Games.
 The team took the silver medal, 6.375 points behind Germany, with Ladislav Vácha having the best individual all-around result at 9th place.
 Vácha also won gold in the parallel bars and silver in the rings.
 Emanuel Löffler took two apparatus medals as well, the silver in the vault and bronze in the rings.